ntoll/ntoll.github.io/article/aesthetic/index.md

 drink with your loved one at breakfast.

 Such misplacement of attention has an unfortunate side effect, a sort of self fulfilling aspect.
-By choosing to pay attention to things in quantitative manner - a manner that gives an apparently clear "typical" answer - we get into a situation where anything that gives such an apparently clear answer becomes a priority.
+By choosing to pay attention to things in a quantitative manner - a manner that gives an apparently clear "typical" answer - we get into a situation where anything that gives such an apparently clear answer becomes a priority.
 Why?
 Because we're able to quantify our quantitative outlook